GERD Hiatal Hernia & Heartburn

 Hiatal hernia is diagnosed when the stomach moves up into the chest through the opening in the diaphragm.
 (The diaphragm is the boundary that separates the abdominal contents from the chest cavity.)
-The opening in the diaphragm acts as an additional sphincter around the stomach and creates an area where stomach acid is held.
+The opening in the diaphragm acts as an additional barrier to acid reflux.

 Hiatal hernia might not require treatment unless it is in danger of strangulation or complicated by GERD.

 - Eliminate the patient's symptoms

 - Heal esophageal injury